Towards the non-perturbative cosmological bootstrap: Setting up the QFT in dS Bootstrap

 and we defined the $s,t$ and $u$ channel partial waves as follows

-Here, for simplicity, we assumed that only principal series states contribute to this four-point function.
 As discussed in section~\ref{sec:FPF}, the partial wave expansion is derived by inserting a complete set of states in the four-point function and the unitarity of the bulk theory puts positivity constraints on partial wave coefficients.\footnote{The constraints are more general for mixed correlators.
-The conformal bootstrap approach to mixed correlators has been studied in great detail.
+The conformal bootstrap approach to mixed correlators has been studied in great detail, see for example eq.~(2.10) of~\cite{Kos:2014bka}.
 A similar approach can be taken here by considering the analogy between $\mathcal{F}_{12}(\Delta,\ell)$ in~\eref{eq:F of three point} and the OPE coefficients $\lambda_{12\mathcal{O}}$ in the usual conformal bootstrap.
-Then, we reach a more general bootstrap problem. e.g. look at eq.~(2.10) of~\cite{Kos:2014bka}.} As a simple first step to extend the conformal bootstrap approach to cosmological correlators, we will focus on correlators of the form
+However, one should be also careful about the fact that the operators are not necessarily commuting when they are different operators.
+This has been seen in the simple case of a free theory in the previous section.
+We avoid such issue by concentrating on identical boundary operators in this section.} For simplicity, from now on we focus on QFT on dS$_2$, \emph{i.e.} we take $d=1$.
+This has the important advantage of removing the infinite sums over spin $\ell$.
+However, it forces us to take into account discrete series irreps of $SO(2,1)\cong SL(2,\Real)$~\cite{Simmons-Duffin:2017nub,Maldacena:2016hyu,Mazac:2018qmi,Repka:1978}.
+This is what we explain next.
+We plan to extend the analysis to higher dimensions in the future.